Spiritmarsrover/PointCloudVideoAvatar/README.md

 The avatar’s shader encodes scene information into a **video texture** using ShaderMotion’s data layout.
 - The **top half** of each frame stores **color**.
 - The **bottom half** stores **depth**, encoded in HSV (“chuting”).
-- Extra metadata is written to reserved “slots” in the video frame for camera and projection data.
+- Camera position, rotation and settings is written to reserved “slots” in the video frame for camera and projection data.

 ---